tlvaldepena/vectorsurv.org/_docs/service-visit/service-visit-inspection.md

 **Fields**

 - **Trap**: The type of inspection made at the Service Visit site.
 Choices include "Household Inspection (counts)" or "Household Inspection (presence/absence)".
-If a choice is missing please review your agency trag configuration [Trap Types Configuation]({{ site.baseurl }}/docs/arthropod/trap-types/).
+If a choice is missing please review your agency trap configuration [Trap Types Configuration]({{ site.baseurl }}/docs/arthropod/trap-types/).

 **Site**
 The user will be able to place the inspection at either an existing site or create a new site here in the form by using the "Create New Site" toggle.

 - **Site Code**: Start typing in any part of the site code or name and the dropdown will filter the sites to that text.
 Selecting a site code from the dropdown select will place a marker on the map.
 If creating a new site just enter the desired numeric site code.
-It must be unique to you agency.
+It must be unique within your agency.

 - **Site Name**: This field is only available when creating a new site.
 It is intended to be an easily memorable moniker for the site.
 It does not need to be unique.